GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Notes: Redundant with vessel development.
 May be possible to add a blood vessel function class, but not function terms in current manual mapping
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

-#### plant metabolism RCV_000279
-* Notes: Might be possible with a pattern that allowed something like ? 'metabolic process' thaonly_in_taxon some Viridiplantae
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### glutamine metabolism RCV_000179
 * Key class: [glutamine metabolic process](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0006541)
 * Pattern: [Equivalence](../../patterns/Equivalence.md)